 Community Service

-• NJ Festival of Trees (2021)
+• NJ Festival of Trees, 2024

 • NJNA is participating in the Somerset County Parks Commission’s Festival of Trees at the Environmental Education Center in Basking Ridge for the first time this year.
 This event is an indoor exhibit of trees decorated by various community organizations as well as individuals.
 Our tree, entitled Stitching In The Holidays, is decorated with more than 50 needlework ornaments by our Chapter members.
 Thank you to those members who lent ornaments to the NJNA tree – Sylvia, Ellen, Nancy B, Diane, Sue C, Jacqui, Cathryn, Melita, Linda M, Janet, Linda P, Meredith, and Nancy W.

-• Nancy B, Cathryn, Janet, and Linda M all had fun decorating the tree!
+• Cathryn, Janet, Nancy B, and Linda M all had fun decorating the tree!
 NJ Festival of Trees setup

 • Get in the holiday spirit and visit the NJ Festival of Trees at the Environmental Education Center starting Friday, December 3, through Wednesday, December 29, 2021!

-• Hearts for Hospice (2020)
+• Hearts for Hospice, 2020

 • Hearts for Hospice is a wonderful philanthropic project run by the members of the Greater Kansas City Needlepoint Guild.
 This project was initiated in 2015 to fulfill a need at a local hospice center.
 When a resident passes away, a heart is placed on the door notifying others to be respectful of those mourning.